lukemeierj/VoronoiDiagram/README.md

 2. Install the nuget packages for the project in order to get the `System.Drawing` library on mac.
 3. Run `brew install mono-libgdiplus` for graphics functionality.
 I think `System.Drawing` relies on it.

+4. In order to generate a diagram, enter 0 when prompted.
+5. Once you have generated a diagram, press 1 to run sample tests and time algorithm runs.
-If you run the BruteForce project, you should get `img.bmp` saved to the `VoronoiBruteForce` folder of the sollution.
+If you run the BruteForce project, you should get `img.bmp` saved to the `VoronoiBruteForce` folder of the solution.